Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Results

-The comparison of model MAE and time to generate training data for the diverse models studied in this work are shown in Fig.~\ref{fig_time_assessment}.
-Fig.~\ref{fig_time_all} displays the results for all the models studied in this work, namely: \begin{enumerate} \item KRR with a single fidelity, \item MFML and o-MFML with $f_b$: STO3G, \item $\Delta$-ML with STO3G baseline, \item MF$\Delta$-ML and o-MF$\Delta$-ML with the STO3G QC-baseline and $f_b$: 321G \end{enumerate} In the cases of the $\Delta$-ML variants, the QC-baseline is the QC method that is subtracted from all the fidelities which is not to be confused with $f_b$, which is the \textit{baseline fidelity} for the multifidelity methods.
-The MAE is reported in units of hE, while the time-cost is reported in minutes.
-The single fidelity KRR model has the higher MAE value in contrast to the other curves.
-The remaining curves are further studied in the subplots of Fig.~\ref{fig_time_assessment} for the MFML and $\Delta$-ML variants.
+The comparison of model MAE and time to generate training data for the diverse models studied in this work are shown in FIG.~\ref{fig_time_all}.
+The horizontal axis reports $T_{\rm train-data}$ which is the cost of generating training data for the ML models.
+For the $\Delta$-ML variants, this also includes the cost of the QC-baseline calculations.
+FIG.~\ref{fig_time_all} displays the results for all the models studied in this work, namely, \begin{enumerate} \item KRR with a single fidelity, in this case, TZVP, \item MFML and o-MFML with $f_b$: STO-3G, \item $\Delta$-ML with $QC_b$: STO-3G, \item MF$\Delta$ML and o-MF$\Delta$ML with $QC_b$: STO-3G and $f_b$: 3-21G. \end{enumerate} In the cases of the $\Delta$-ML variants, the QC-baseline is the QC method that is subtracted from all the fidelities which is not to be confused with $f_b$, which is the \textit{baseline fidelity} for the multifidelity methods.
+The MAE is reported in appropriate units of the QC property, while the time-cost is reported in minutes.
+While this figure serves the purpose of overall comparison of methods, each multifidelity method is compared separately in separate figures.

-Consider the plot for the MFML curves seen in Fig.~\ref{fig_time_MFML}.
-For around $10^{3}$ min time-cost, the MFML model results in MAE $\sim0.06$ hE.
-The o-MFML model is shifted along the time-cost axis.
+Consider the plot for the MFML curves seen in FIG.~\ref{fig_time_MFML}.
+For ground state energies as seen in FIG.~\ref{fig_time_MFML}(a), with around $10^{3}$ min time-cost, the MFML model results in MAE of $\sim30$ kcal/mol.
+The o-MFML model is shifted along the time-cost axis and results in a similar error for a cost of $\sim8\cdot10^3$ min.
 This is due to the the additional cost incurred to compute the validation set used in the optimization procedure involved in o-MFML \cite{vinod_2024_oMFML}.
-This offset is more pronounced in this case since the o-MFML method does not additionally provide any improvement to the multifidelity model, possibly due to the conventional MFML combination already being optimal.
-In cases where the o-MFML method does provide an improvement over conventional MFML method such as that reported in ref.~\cite{vinod_2024_oMFML}, o-MFML might result in a better MAE versus time-cost trade-off.
+This offset is more pronounced in the Qc properties studied here since the o-MFML method did not additionally provide any improvement to the multifidelity model, possibly due to the conventional MFML combination already being optimal.
+In cases, where the o-MFML method does provide an improvement over conventional MFML method, such as that reported in ref.~\citenum{vinod_2024_oMFML}, o-MFML might result in a better MAE versus time-cost trade-off.
+For example, consider FIG.~\ref{fig_time_MFML}(b) and FIG.~\ref{fig_time_MFML}(c) for the excitation energies.
+Here, although MFML initially shows better efficiency in terms of reaching a certain error for a lower time-cost that o-MFML, close to $5\cdot10^4$ min, the o-MFML method results in a lower, albeit marginally, MAE for the same time cost as compared to MFML.